 Splice kits are used to establish a connection between two cables.
 They can come in many configurations, depending on the type of wire or cable being joined.

-Splicing is used to create one cable from two different cables.
+Cable splicing is used to create one cable from two different cables.
 There are five steps to splicing a cable.